Kafka

 Create Cluster API Access

-Ideally, using a topic-name prefix is preferred; since it minimizes the number of ACLs rules you need to create and manage for the API access key/secret.
+Ideally, using a topic-name prefix is preferred, as it minimizes the number of ACL rules you need to create and manage for the API access key/secret.

 Data Ingestion

-The key aspects for Confluent Cloud Ingestion are through establishing the bootstrap-server, customer properties for access, and the topic to consumer from.
+The key aspects for Confluent Cloud ingestion are establishing the bootstrap server, customer properties for access, and the topic to consume from.

 - Bootstrap servers: Cluster's Broker and Port